404-WasFound/ncea-assessment-1/pseudocode/main.md

         Create a for loop that loops over each 1D int array in {allRanIndexes}

-            Create a 1D string array containing strings containing {altAnswers} at the index of the {1D int array} at the index of 0, 1, 2, 3, and 4
+            Create a 1D string array containing strings containing {altAnswers} at the index of the {1D int array} at the index of 0, 1, 2, 3, and 4 and call it "questionsStrArray"

+            Create a for loop that loops over each string in {questionsStrArray}

+                print the string

+                get the index of the answer

+            Create a while loop with the condition of {true}

+                Create a string that takes user input and call it "userAnswer"

+                Check if {userAnswer} is a number between 1 and 5

+                    Print and error if not
+                    Else break from the loop

+                Check if {userAnswer - 1} is equal to {answerIndex}

+                    Tell the user they got it right

+                Else

+                    Tell the user they got it wrong

+            Check if the user got 3 or more questions wrong

+                If they did print an error and restart the game and return {true}

+                IF they didn't print a congratulations message and return {false}

     Create a function called "outro" that returns a boolean